shwina/still-magic/_en/configure.md

 ## How can I handle command-line flags consistently? {#s:configure-cmdline}

-Modern Python programs use the `argparse` library for handling command-line arguments, but the older and smipler `getopt` library will illustrate the core ideas, so we will use it.
+Modern Python programs use the `argparse` library for handling command-line arguments, but the older and simpler `getopt` library will illustrate the core ideas, so we will use it.

 `getopt` works by matching a specification of what [flags](#g:flag) are allowed